DanLevy.net

 Your application knows how to read version: 1, version: 2, version: 3.
 No database migrations for new fields.
 Code handles backward compatibility.

 This is an architectural decision, not laziness.
-It trades database complexity for application complexity—a worthwhile trade at scale.
+It trades database complexity for application complexity.
+Sometimes that’s exactly the right trade, especially when the document is naturally versioned and the app is the canonical interpreter.

 Escaping the Trap